 America's marine economy is an entrepreneurial engine at the forefront of an expanding ocean frontier.

-In 2019, the marine economy contributed $397 billion to GDP, generated $610 billion in sales, and supported 2.4 million jobs, growing at a pace that outstripped U.S. economic growth as a whole.
-By 2030, global growth is projected to reach $3 trillion.
+In 2020, the U.S. marine economy contributed $361 billion to GDP, generated $610 billion in sales, and supported 2.2 million jobs.
+By 2030, global marine economy growth is projected to reach $3 trillion.

 The marine economy includes activity that:

 - Takes place in marine areas such as cargo shipping;

 - Uses essential inputs from marine areas such as seafood processing;